EXCLUSIVE: Pamela Anderson 'Thrilled' She's No Longer 'Cartoon Character Bimbo' From 'Baywatch' Days — As She Launches 'Serious' Movie Career

 "And then when this came along, I thought, 'This is what that feeling is when an actor or an artist sees a project that they have to do'.

-Anderson adds: "When I read the script, I thought, 'Put your head down.
+Anderson went on: "When I read the script, I thought, 'Put your head down.
 You're going to work really hard.
 This might be the only good movie you're ever going to do and how do you want your legacy to be?'

 "I wanted to work on my voice, I wanted to work on everything.
 So I just did the best I could, and I'm glad it's been well received."